-320. Perceptual Efficiency & Motor Development in Children (5).
-Pr., PF 212.
+Perceptual Efficiency and Motor Development in Children (5).
+Pr., PE 212.

-This course is designed to acquaint the student with perceptual-motor functioning in the child.
+The course is designed to acquaint the student with perceptual-motor functioning in the child.
 Measurement and evaluation of perceptual-motor efficiency will be included.
 The neurological structure of the human organism as it relates to learning will be included along with an emphasis on motor development of children in grades K through 6.

-368. Diagnostic & Prescriptive Teaching in Adapted Physical Education (5).
+368. Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).

-This course is designed to prepare the student with expertise in diagnosing psychological & physiological discrepancies that affect learning.
-The course will also train the student to prescribe individual educational programs to remediate such discrepancies.
+This course is designed to prepare the physiological discrepancies that affect learning.
+The course will also train the student to prescribe individual education programs to remediate such discrepancies.

-385. Principles of Recreation.
+385. Principles of Recreation (5).